eduardo-vp/dotnet-monitor-on-Azure-Container-Apps/README.md

 ### Additional setting

-Finally, we need to set the args for the container.
+Finally, we need to set the `args` for the container.
 The `--no-auth` flag will be used as well for simplicity but [authentication](https://github.com/dotnet/dotnet-monitor/blob/main/documentation/authentication.md) should be configured in production scenarios.
-To add the args config, we need to run the following commands:
+To add the `args`, we need to run the following commands:

 ```powershell